 Ultimately, even if the science shows that there’s no significant evidence that shows Prevagen being effective against memory loss, the positive reviews are still there.
 Plus, as mentioned earlier, it’s also “the most recommended brand by pharmacists”.

 So you might be tempted to think that, perhaps, it does still work or that could still benefit you.

 In my opinion, I would stay away.
 First of all, the reviews are easily faked (unfortunately).
 Secondly, the pharmacists can have monetary incentives to push Prevagen.

 Furthermore, notice that this is a “dietary-supplement” and the FDA has not evaluated the claims.
 While this is common for most nootropic supplements, in 2012, the FDA also filed a warning to Quincy Bioscience for making false claims.

 Price and Offers

 If you are still interested in buying Prevagen, you might want to know how much it costs.
 The price of Prevagen will depend on where you buy and what the strength is.
-Consider that Prevagen is available in Amazon and your local pharmacies, as it is an over the counter item.
+Consider that Prevagen is available in Amazon and your local pharmacies, as it is an over-the-counter item.

-On Amazon the prices are as follow:
+On Amazon the prices are as follows: